-- The student notifies the institution of the student's withdrawal or as of the date of the student's withdrawal, whichever is later. - The institution terminates the student's enrollment for failure to maintain satisfactory progress; failure to abide by the policies and procedures of the institution; absences in excess of maximum set forth by the institution; and/or failure to meet financial obligations to the Institute.
+- The student notifies the institution of the student's withdrawal. - The institution terminates the student's enrollment for failure to maintain satisfactory progress; failure to abide by the policies and procedures of the institution; absences in excess of maximum set forth by the institution; and/or failure to meet financial obligations to the Institute.

-For the purpose of determining the amount of the refund, the date of the student's withdrawal shall be deemed the last date of recorded attendance.
-The amount owed equals the hourly charge for the program in the current year contract for (total institutional charges, minus non-refundable fees, divided by the number of hours in the the current year contract for), multiplied by the number of hours scheduled to attend, prior to withdrawal.
+For the purpose of determining the amount of the refund, the date of the student's withdrawal shall be deemed the day timestamped on the email received by ICP or the date ICP withdrawals the student.
+The amount owed equals the hourly charge for the program in the current academic year (total institutional charges, minus non-refundable fees, divided by the number of hours in the current academic year, multiplied by the number of hours in the current academic year.